MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 ## Example data

-We use the following table as input for later examples queries on this page:
+Let's use the following sample data as input for examples:

 ```sql
 CREATE TABLE cities (